 - IMPORTANT: Add a backup phone number which can receive text/sms messages.
 Google may use this to help provide verification numbers to recover a password.

 - That number should be one you expect to always have access to.

-- Keep track of the Owner and any Managers of the account, and keep that list up to date.
+- Keep track of the Owner and any YouTube channel Managers of the account, and keep that list up to date.

 YouTube can be an extremely valuable resource to your business.
-Without using caution, you could undo years of hard work with something as simple as a forgotten password and have to start all over.
-Both of these situations turned out well, but it took hours of work.
+Without using caution, you could undo years of hard work.
+Thankfully, this situation turned out well, but it took hours of work.
 Hopefully our experience can help set you up for future success.